• Skip to primary navigation

 4. Fold them in followed by the last batch of milk.
 Mix well.

-6. And lastly, add the vanilla essence.
+6. And lastly, add the vanilla extract.
 Mix until it's all combined.

 Baking the cake

-1. Pour the batter into a well-greased and floured loaf tin measuring 8 inches by 4 inches.
+1. Pour the batter into a well-greased and floured (or parchment paper lined) loaf pan measuring 8 inches by 4 inches.

-2. Level the top and bake the matcha pound cake for 45 minutes at 175 degrees Celsius.
+2. Level the top of the cake batter and bake the matcha pound cake in a preheated oven for 40 to 45 minutes at 170 degrees Celsius.

-Remove the baked matcha pound cake from the oven.
-Let it rest in the tin for 5 to 10 minutes.
-Use a jam knife to loosen the sides of the cake and then turn it out onto a wire rack to cool completely.
+• Remove the baked matcha pound cake from the oven.
+Let it rest in the tin for 2 minutes.
+Use a jam knife to loosen the sides of the cake and then turn it out onto a wire rack (cooling rack) to cool completely.
 Place the cake upright while cooling.

 Matcha pound cake with simple icing sugar dredge